scheinerman/SimplePolynomials.jl/README.md

 This module defines the `SimplePolynomial` type.
-These are polynomials with exact coefficients (integers, Gaussian integers, or Gaussian rationals).
+These are polynomials with exact coefficients (integers, Gaussian integers, Gaussian rationals, or `Mod`s).

 ## Construction